Vietnam MICE Market Size and Share

 • 4.3 Market Restraints

-• 4.3.4 Fragmented digital ticketing ecosystems
+• 4.3.4 Fragmented digital ticketing and event-tech systems are hindering seamless attendee management

 • 4.4 Value / Supply-Chain Analysis